- Home

 7. Chit potatoes

-Potatoes should be chitted around six weeks before you intend to plant them, which for many people is around February time.
+Potatoes should be chitted around six weeks before you intend to plant them, which for many people is around February.

 Chitting is the process of allowing your potatoes to grow sprouts before they’re planted outside.
 This gives them a head start and cuts down the amount of time you’ll have to wait before they’re fully grown.

-Chitting is pretty easy and involves simply placing your potatoes in seed trays or an egg box with their ‘eyes’ facing upwards.
-They then need to be kept in a cool (but frost-free room) until the sprouts have grown to around 2cm in length, after which time they can be planted outside.
+Chitting is pretty easy and involves placing your potatoes in seed trays or an egg box with their ‘eyes’ facing upwards.
+They then need to be kept in a cool (but frost-free) room until the sprouts have grown to around 2cm in length, after which time they can be planted outside.

-If you’re chitting more than one potato variety, remember to label them.
+If you’re chitting more than one potato variety, it’s a good idea to label them to prevent confusion.

-Gardeners’ World has more information about growing and chitting potatoes if you want to get started.
+Gardeners’ World has more information about growing and chitting potatoes if you’re looking to get started.

 8. Prune Wisteria

-Gardening experts recommend that your wisteria be pruned twice a year – first in January or February and later in July or August.
+Gardening experts recommend pruning your wisteria twice a year – first in January or February and later in July or August.

 Pruning techniques will vary depending on whether your wisteria is young or mature.
 For example, young wisteria stems can be cut back to around 75cm and untangled from side branches.
 The rest of the plant can then be cut back by one-third.